MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-685-William-D-Ford-Federal-Direct-Loan-Program/subpart-B-Borrower-Provisions/section-685.222.md

 (v) Otherwise unreasonably pressuring the borrower or taking advantage of the borrower's distress or lack of knowledge or sophistication.

-(e) *Procedure for an individual borrower.* (1) To assert a borrower defense under this section, an individual borrower must -
+(e) *Procedure for an individual borrower.* (1) To assert a borrower defense under this section, an individual borrower must—

-(i) Submit an application to the Secretary, on a form approved by the Secretary -
+(i) Submit an application to the Secretary, on a form approved by the Secretary—

 (A) Certifying that the borrower received the proceeds of a loan, in whole or in part, to attend the named school;